This tour is no longer available, please see similar tours below or send an enquiry

 Meals Included: Breakfast, Lunch, Dinner

 We depart our accommodation this morning by bus, driving to Puerto Padre in Las Tunas province.
 Starting from the coastal malecon road, cycle eastwards out of town on undulating roads.
-We are greeted by a Cuban family in the town of Delicias, who welcome us into their home for refreshments.
+Along the way, we meet a Cuban family who welcome us into their home for refreshments.
 We carry on riding from Uñas to Aguas Claras, experiencing some climbs.
 Today’s destination is the coastal fishing town of Gibara, where we stay at a centrally located accommodation.
-In the evening, take a short walk before dinner to meet local fishermen and learn about their way of life in this remote coastal town.
 Dining at a private paladar, we have an array of seafood specialities.
 The town is also the unassuming destination for an annual film festival, so this evening we are joined by a local resident involved in running the event.

 Today’s driving time is approximately 2hr 30min.